Submission

 Author Contributions

-Edutech Research follows the Contributor Roles Taxonomy (CRediT) to ensure transparency in authorship and to accurately reflect the contributions of all individuals involved in the research.
-Authors are required to provide a statement of individual contributions at the end of the manuscript, before the Acknowledgements section.
+Edutech Research has adopted the Contributor Roles Taxonomy (CRediT) to ensure transparency in authorship and accurately reflect the contributions of all individuals involved in the research.
+Authors are required to provide individual contribution statements prior to the Data Availability Statement.

-The CRediT taxonomy includes the following contributor roles:
+The CRediT taxonomy encompasses the following contributor roles:

 "Author A: Conceptualization, Methodology, Writing – Original Draft.
 Author B: Formal Analysis, Data Curation.
 Author C: Writing – Review & Editing, Supervision."

-Authorship must be limited to individuals who have made a substantial intellectual contribution to the work.
-Guest authorship, gift authorship, and ghost authorship are strictly prohibited.
+Authorship must be limited to individuals who have made significant intellectual contributions to the work.
+Honorary authorship, gift authorship, and ghost authorship are strictly prohibited.

 Acknowledgements